-Mega Cab® Tether Anchorages (Behind Covers) LATCH-compatible child restraint systems will be equipped with a rigid bar or a flexible strap on each side.
+LATCH-compatible child restraint systems will be equipped with a rigid bar or a flexible strap on each side.
 Each will have a hook or connector to attach to the lower anchorage and a way to tighten the connection to the anchorage.
 Forward-facing child restraints and some rear-facing child restraints will also be equipped with a tether strap.
 The tether strap will have a hook at the end to attach to the top tether anchorage and a way to tighten the strap after it is attached to the anchorage.

-Center Seat LATCH - Regular Cab/Quad Cab®/Crew Cab Full Bench
+Center Seat LATCH - Crew Cab Full Bench

-- Do not install a child restraint in the center position using the LATCH system.
+• Do not install a child restraint in the center position using the LATCH system.
 This position is not approved for installing child seats using the LATCH attachments.
-You must use the seat belt and tether anchor to install a child seat in the center seating position. - Never use the same lower anchorage to attach more than one child restraint.
-Please refer to "Installing The LATCH-Compatible Child Restraint System" for typical installation instructions.
+You must use the seat belt and tether anchor to install a child seat in the center seating position.

+• Never use the same lower anchorage to attach more than one child restraint.
+Please refer to "Installing Child Restraints Using the LATCH Lower Anchorages" in the section "Installing Child Restraints" for typical installation instructions.

-Center Seat LATCH - Quad Cab®/Mega Cab®/Crew Cab Split Bench
+Center Seat LATCH - Crew Cab Split Bench